Rich-80/osticket-config/README.md

 </p>
 <p>
 Remaining in the Admin Panel, Agents>Teams>Add New Team.
-Name the team "Level II Support", add appropriate members in the "Members" tab, and create team.
+Name the team "Level II Support", add appropriate members in the "Members" tab, and create the team.
 </p>
 <br />